Updated March 14, 2023

 - Task Failure – Whenever a task fails inside a docker swarm, generally, it is not restarted.
 So the job of the orchestrator is to remove that failed task and replace it with the new one, which is in per with the state of the service.

 - Service Option – Whenever a service is created, we can always define a port to which the service can be used (for external users), memory and CPU limits can be applied, update policies can be defined, etc.

 - Pending Service – A service goes into a pending state when no nodes are currently available in the docker swarm to run the task.

 Docker Swarm Filters

-- Affinity – The purpose of affinity filter is to ensure that the containers are running on the same network node, and it also defines the sequence in which the containers should execute.
+- Affinity – The purpose of the affinity filter is to ensure that the containers are running on the same network node, and it also defines the sequence in which the containers should execute.

 - Port – The port defines a dedicated resource.
-When a container is running on the port which is not free, the container will shift to the other nodes that are available.
+When a container is running on a port which is not free, the container will shift to the other nodes that are available.

 - Constraint – When a node is created, we can assign key-value pairs with the help of a constraint filter.

 - Dependency – Whenever there is a dependency between the containers, dependency filters schedule those on the same node.